openhab/openhab-docs/administration/logging.md

 ## Defining what to log

 By default, openHAB comes with logging enabled for several standard packages.
-In order to enable logging for additional packages, you need to define what should be logged and in which detail.
+In order to enable logging for additional packages, you need to define what should be logged and at what level of detail.

 This can be done in Karaf using the following console command: